Freelance Medical Writer

 Job Description

 Justwords is looking for experienced Freelance Medical Writers to join our growing writer network.
 Justwords works with brands on content and digital marketing, strategy, writing, and everything in between across India and beyond.
-As a Medical Writer, you will produce high-quality healthcare content across a range of formats and audiences from clinical documentation to patient-facing educational material.
+A Medical Writer is a job where you will produce high-quality healthcare content across a range of formats and audiences.
+This job gives you a wide range from clinical documentation to patient-facing educational material.
 You write; Justwords handles everything else: client matching, project allocation, payment processing, and administrative support.
-Our platform is designed to remove the operational friction that makes independent medical writing difficult: no chasing clients, no late payment follow-ups, and a say in what you take on.
+Our platform is designed in a way that it removes the operational friction that makes independent medical writing very easy, now you don't have to chase clients, no late payment follow-ups, and always a say in what you take on.

 Key Responsibilities